- There are 30 known venomous species of spiders.

 Sydney funnel-web spiders are vulnerable to predators whenever they are out of their burrows.
 Expert Sydney funnel-web predators are the centipede, blue-tongue lizard, chicken, velvet worms, and flatworms.
 These predators first immobilize the Sydney funnel-web spiders before eating them.

 Other Venomous Spiders

-Apart from the Sydney funnel-web spiders, there are also other venomous spiders whose bites require urgent medical attention.
-Here are the additional top 8 deadliest spiders in the world that you should be cautious of, along with Sydney funnel-web spiders:
+In addition to Sydney funnel-web spiders, there are other venomous spiders whose bites require urgent medical attention.
+Here are the additional top 8 deadliest spiders in the world that you should be cautious of:

 1. The Brazilian Wandering Spider

 Brazilian wandering spiders are also among the world’s deadliest spiders.
 They are found in South America and Central America.
 They are almost as deadly as the Sydney funnel-web spider, but their venom doesn’t kill the victim as fast as the Sydney funnel-web spider.